 2. If all or none of the applicants with equivalent scores have already had a proposal selected, the lowest cost proposal will be selected.

 3. If two or more proposals have equivalent scores, all or none of the applicants have already had a proposal selected, and the cost is the same, a proposal will be selected by a random lottery drawing.

 RHS will notify all applicants whether their pre-applications have been accepted or rejected and provide appeal rights under 7 CFR part 11, as appropriate.

 Paperwork Reduction Act

-The collection information in this notice have received temporary emergency clearance by the Office of Management and Budget (OMB) under Control Number 0575-0181.
+The reporting requirements contained in this Notice have been approved by the Office of Management and Budget (OMB) under Control Number 0575-0181.

 Administrator, Rural Housing Service.